RuanFJacobs/ruan-jac-dev/README.md

 A small hardware automation project using Arduino and a servo motor.

-- Moves a servo arm at random intervals (5–15 seconds)
+- Moves a servo arm at random intervals (5–15 seconds).
 - Demonstrates C++ programming, servo control, and microcontroller timing.\
   [View Project on GitHub](https://github.com/RuanFJacobs/arduino-servo-clicker)